The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 Most scholars opine that the Shadhiliyya and the Rifaiyya Orders were to become the regionally predominant orders in the centuries during which the Mediaeval Jewish Pietist movement was to spread throughout Egypt and Syria under the patronage of the Maimuni Nagidim.
 Al-Qinai (d.1195) and Al-Shadhili (d.1258) were perhaps the most important Sufi Saints in the Northern regions of Egypt, but it was al-Shadhili whose disciples were eventually to grow into a formal Sufi Order three generations after the founder’s death.

-These then, are the Islamic-Sufi authors and groups who deserve our special study if we are to delve into the historical factors and the inspirational texts which so moved Rabbenu Abraham and the Egyptian Pietists.
+These then, are the Islamic-Sufi authors and groups who deserve our special study if we are to delve into the historical factors and the inspirational texts which so moved Rabbenu Abraham and the Egyptian Hasidim.
 They believed that our very own Jewish and prophetic systems of asceticism, spiritual growth, and contemplation were hidden there— just waiting for us to restore and develop them anew.

 May our Tariqa Eliyahu HaNabi advance this area of study to enrich our practice of Judaism and, to borrow a phrase from the Kifaya, in this way may our understanding of the Sufi Path become an instrument for the rebirth of the lost curriculum of the B'nei Neviim.